Protecting reporters and subjects

 Posterity Log is designed to preserve contemporaneous reports about who supported democratic norms, and who supported authoritarianism, during the 47th Trump Presidency.

-The archive is intended to be released in two stages:
+The archive will be released in two stages:

 • First, it may be provided to trusted investigative bodies, when it is safe to do so.